jaylabelle/collaborative-adventures/adventure001/key.md

 Level Above 1 (The Nest)
 ------------------------------------------------------------

-1. 40×40′ **Nest Landing.** Statue of small figure (goblin or dwarf??) riding a giant flying eagle.
+1. 40×40′ **Nest Landing.** Statue of a giant flying eagle with a yak grasped in it's talons.
 Wear marks on the floor hint that rotating the statue releases portcullis to the aerie.
 Wide spiral stairs wind down to level 1 (7).
 2. 20×30′ **Harness Room.** Hooks on the wall hold a large leather harness, bridal, looped animal control pole, and various leather accouterments.
 A severely dented and bloodstained helmet lies in a corner, conspicuous for its white pain and exaggeratedly domed shape.
 A large wood bin holds straw and sticks.
 3. **Aerie.** A landing exposed to the open air overlooks a long drop.
 A 10′ diameter nest sprawls in the center.
 Examination of the nest reveals recent but inexpert repairs.
 A **goblin** sits in the nest, wearing an egg costume (steel painted white — AC 4).
 Every thirty minutes, the goblin bows a brass horn that sounds like very loud, very sick goose.
 4. 30′ octagon **Strongroom** The locked chest holds **5 gp**, 100 sp, 300 cp, and a bawdy goblin graphic novel worth 10 gp to the right buyer.
 In front of the chest, a **trap** drops the unwary down a steep corkscrew shoot to level 3, room 1.
 A bronze eagle sconce adorns both pillars.
 Pulling down the sconce on the south pillar safely locks the trap door closed.